Katie Fahey

-Katie Fahey is an American activist who led the successful grassroots campaign to ban partisan gerrymandering in Michigan.
+Katie Fahey (born 4 June 1989) is an American activist who led the successful grassroots campaign to ban partisan gerrymandering in Michigan.
 As the founder of Voters Not Politicians, she organized thousands of volunteers who collected over 425,000 voter signatures for Proposal 2, a ballot initiative amending the state constitution to create an independent redistricting commission.
 The campaign garnered national attention and brought in millions of dollars in donations.
-Opponents sued to keep the measure off the ballot, but the Michigan Court of Appeals and the Michigan Supreme Court allowed it, and on November 6, 2018, the state electorate voted overwhelmingly to pass Proposal 2.
+Opponents sued to keep the measure off the ballot, but the Michigan Court of Appeals and the Michigan Supreme Court allowed it, and on November 6, 2018, the state electorate approved Proposal 2 by 61%.
 Fahey now serves as Executive Director of The People, a national nonpartisan reform organization.

 Education and early career

 Fahey earned degrees in Sustainable Business and Community Leadership from Aquinas College in 2011.
 After college she worked for SpartanNash, creating a successful sustainability program for the grocery chain.
 She then went to work for the Michigan Recycling Coalition as a program coordinator.